In order to create a booking system, you should first create “Booking” products.

 To do that, we can configure the product as follows:

-- Booking duration: customer chooses units of 3 days
+- Booking duration: customer can book units of 3 days

 - Minimum duration: 1